rsdoiel/antenna/archives/2025/journalism_2025.32.md

 date: 2025-08-13, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Aug.
+14 at 8:12 p.m.</em>
 UCLA has suspended the campus’s chapter of Kappa Sigma until May 2030 for violating policies relating to hazing, alcohol and safety.
-Lindsey Goldstein, the director of the Office of Fraternity &#38; Sorority Life, announced the suspension in an email Wednesday to UCLA fraternity and sorority members.

 <br>